MarsBarLee/gsod-numpy-2023/writing-script/script-draft-2.md

 # Script Draft #2
-Overall message: NumPy is driven by people who use it: scientists!
+- Overall message: NumPy is driven by people who use it: in this case, scientists!
-3 stooges energy
+- 3 stooges energy
   - Most informed (spirit of OS), potential user-contributor "let's do that!"
   - Least informed (let's just get this done), ordinary user, "why would you do that?!"
   - Straight man (no strong preference), eager to please "um, what is that, exactly?"
+- Format:
-Format: Narrative with informational diagrams throughout Target audience:
+  - Narrative with informational diagrams throughout
+- Target audience:
   - Strongest appeal to academia probably: professors, scientists, students
   - will this resonate to a general audience?
 I think the story will get them started but understandable if there's some fall-off when things get detailed
   - Industry: ?
-Will not:
+- Will not:
   - Explain in too much detail how to set up environment, how Git works, what open source is and how numpy differs from other projects
-Goals:
+- Goals:
   - the early contributor journey
+  - NumPy to open science
   - illustrate to those who've been around for a while what it's like to be a newcomer
   - importance of guiding figure in entering open source
   - want OS people to hand to their friends to answer the 'what do you do' question

 ## Opening scene
-Purpose: Establish setting, characters and goal of story
+- Purpose: Establish setting, characters and goal of story
-Setting: Opening shot to library, University of Monty
+- Setting: Opening shot to library, University of Monty
   - Three students settling down to table, carrying books, coffee, etc
 - Students chat about previous class
   - Happy we finished the lab section